tinks/sample-docs-hugo/content/installation_guides/live_tv_app/installation_process.md

 ## Install app

 {{% alert %}}
 Make sure you have the latest version of the Live TV app on your computer.
-If not, contact your designated INVIDI representative and request the latest version.
+If not, contact your designated company representative and request the latest version.
 {{% /alert %}}

 In this stage, you install the Live TV app.
 Follow these instructions: